fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

 # Implement delegates in a C# app

 Delegates enable developers to encapsulate methods and pass them as parameters, allowing for flexible and extensible code design.
-Delegates are useful when implementing callback methods, custom sorting or filtering, multicast, and other real-world scenarios.
+Delegates are useful when implementing callback methods, custom sorting or filtering, and many other programming scenarios.

 > [!NOTE]
-> Delegates are also used in event handling, where you can define a delegate type that represents the signature of the event handler methods.
-The event-handling scenario is covered separately.
+> Delegates are also used as event handlers, where you define a delegate type that represents the signature of the event handler methods.
+The implementation of event publishers and subscribers is covered separately.

-In this exercise, you declare, instantiate, and invoke delegates that implement callback and sorting scenarios.
-You will implement custom delegates to perform callback sorting scenarios, and then replace the custom delegates with strongly-typed `Action` and `Func` delegates that reduce code complexity and improve readability.
+In this exercise, you declare, instantiate, and invoke delegates that implement callback and custom sorting scenarios.
+You implement custom delegates to perform callback and sorting scenarios, and then replace the custom delegates with strongly typed `Action` and `Func` delegates that reduce code complexity and improve readability.

 This exercise takes approximately **20** minutes to complete.